Online meetings where you forget to turn on the mic and talk non-stop – everyone’s been there, right?

 2. Forgetting to turn off the mic

-- Alt+Tab over to Google Meet/Zoom
+- Press Alt+Tab to switch to Google Meet/Zoom

 - Click the mic button